AndreiZoltan/mdp/README.md

 ## Solution for the finite-time

 The solution for the finite-time discrete optimal control problem with functions that describe dynamics of the analytical data system.
+Files for this task are stores in Lab1.
 ```
 usage: python optimal.py [-h] [--tmin TMIN] [--tmax TMAX] [--x0 X0] [--xf XF] [--print] [--path PATH]